Criteria for posterior consistency: Some examples, conclusions and discussion

 \subsection{Some examples}

-Although Hellinger consistent density estimation using mixtures is a well-studied subject, especially with Dirichlet priors, we discuss that example below in quite some generality, to illustrate practicality of the proposed methods. \begin{example} Consider a model $\scrP$ for observation of one of two real-valued, dependent random variables $X,Z$, assuming that \emph{if} we would observe $Z$, the distribution for $X$ would be known: $X|Z=z$ is assumed to have a Lebesgue density $p(\cdot|z):\RR\rightarrow\RR$ such that $z\mapsto p(x|z)$ is bounded and continuous for every $x$.
+Because Hellinger consistent density estimation using mixtures is a well-studied subject, especially with Dirichlet priors, we discuss that example below in quite some generality, to illustrate practicality of the proposed methods. \begin{example} Consider a model $\scrP$ for observation of one of two real-valued, dependent random variables $X,Z$, assuming that \emph{if} we would observe $Z$, the distribution for $X$ would be known: $X|Z=z$ is assumed to have a Lebesgue density $p(\cdot|z):\RR\rightarrow\RR$ such that $z\mapsto p(x|z)$ is bounded and continuous for every $x$.
 We observe only an \iid\ sample $X_1,X_2,\ldots$ from $P_0\in\scrP$ and the corresponding $Z_1,Z_2,\ldots$ remain hidden.
 The model $\scrP$ then consists of distributions $P_F$ for $X$ with Lebesgue densities of the form,

 where the parameter $F$ represents the unknown distribution of $Z$.
-For identifiability and for reasons explained below, assume that $Z\in[0,1]$, so that the space $\scrD$ of all distributions on $[0,1]$ is compact in the weak topology by Prokhorov's theorem.
+For reasons explained below, assume that $Z\in[0,1]$, so that the space $\scrD$ of all distributions on $[0,1]$ is compact in the weak topology by Prokhorov's theorem.
 Note that for any fixed $x\in\RR$, $F\mapsto p_F(x)$ is weakly continuous.
 By Scheff\'e's lemma this pointwise continuity implies weak-to-total-variational continuity of the map $F\mapsto P_F$, which is equivalent to weak-to-Hellinger continuity.
 Since $\scrD$ is weakly compact, this implies that the model $\scrP$ is Hellinger compact.
+Note that it is not necessary for the kernel $z\mapsto p(x|z)$ to be continuous: for example, models represented by scale-mixtures of uniform kernels (to represent families of monotone densities), or exponential densities (to represent densities of completely monotone distribution functions) also give rise to weak-to-Hellinger continuous maps $F\mapsto p_F$.

+Next we make the additional assumption that the $L_2$-condition (\ref{eq:elltwoball}) is satisfied; for example in the well-known normal location mixture model, where $X|Z=z$ is distributed normally with mean $z$ \cite{Ghosal99}, the family $\scrP=\{p_F:F\in \scrD\}$ is contained in an envelope that allows straightforward verification of (\ref{eq:elltwoball}) (for details, see the proof of theorem~3.2 in \cite{Kleijn06}).
+For mixtures arising from other kernels (like the scale mixtures of uniform and exponential kernels mentioned already) condition (\ref{eq:elltwoball}) has to be verified separately and does not appear to be overly stringent.